-This might seem like a basic question but just to be sure there is no doubt, let’s see why editing is important.
-It’s a short detour and we’ll get on the road to types of editing in a few sentences.
+This might seem like a basic question, but just to be sure there is no doubt, let’s see why editing is important.
+It’s a short detour, and we’ll get on the road to types of editing in a few sentences.
 Let me explain.

 You can say that a book is shaped by two forces—writing and editing.
-Writing is the chaotic creative force while editing is the ordering systematic one.
+Writing is the chaotic creative force, while editing is the systematic ordering one.

-Developmental editing is looking at the heart of the book and making sure that the internal logic of the book works.
+Developmental editing is looking at the heart of the book and making sure that the book’s internal logic works.
 This means the developmental editor provides detailed feedback on ‘big picture’ issues.
 The edit focuses on plugging plot holes and removing character inconsistencies.
 The developmental editor will look at all the elements that make up your book and then tell you what works and what doesn’t.
 Based on this feedback, you, the writer, have to work on it again.
 And probably again.

 Developmental editing lays bare all the faults of a manuscript.
 So it can be a very scary process to go through.
-That’s why there has to be absolute trust and respect between the writer and the developmental editor who is usually involved in the book from the time a book is conceived to when it goes for printing and reprinting.
+That’s why there has to be absolute trust and respect between the writer and the developmental editor, who is usually involved in the book from the time a book is conceived to when it goes for printing and reprinting.

 So a developmental edit can change the book completely—for the better.
 Rewriting is kind of the point of a development edit.
 Remember that developmental editors will not rewrite the book for you.
-They will give you pointers both general and specific.
+They will give you pointers, both general and specific.
 It is up to you to accept and implement the edits or reject and avoid them.
 If there are points you don’t agree with, you are free to disagree and discuss with your developmental editor.

 It helps to have a good relationship and rapport with the developmental editor.
 Once you have found your dream editor, usually authors stick with them for life.
 Famous author-editor relationships become the stuff of publishing legend.
-The writer (and difficult author) Thomas Wolfe and the editor Maxwell Perkins are one such pair.
+The writer (and difficult author), Thomas Wolfe and the editor Maxwell Perkins are one such pair.
 Another pair that comes to mind is the poet T.S.
-Elliot and the editor Ezra Pound.
+Elliot and the editor, Ezra Pound.

 Manuscript assessment sometimes is also called: